marcuslonnberg/sbt-docker/README.md

 buildOptions in docker := BuildOptions( cache = false, removeIntermediateContainers = BuildOptions.Remove.Always,
-  alwaysPullBaseImage = BuildOptions.Pull.Always)
+  pullBaseImage = BuildOptions.Pull.Always)
 ```

 ### Auto packaging JVM applications

-If you quickly just want to
-If you just want to run a JVM application in an Docker image
+If you have a standalone JVM application that you want a simple Docker image for.
-Instead of `dockerSettings` the method `dockerSettingsAutoPackage(fromImage, exposedPorts)` can be used.
-This method defines a Dockerfile automatically and uses the `package` task to try to generate an artifact.
-It's intended purpose is to give a very simple way of creating Docker images for new small projects.
+Then you can use `dockerAutoPackageJavaApplication(fromImage, exposedPorts, exposedVolumes, username)`
+which will setup some settings for you, including a Dockerfile.
+Its very basic, so if you have more advanced needs then define your own Dockerfile.

 ### Example projects